 Kelvin to Fahrenheit | K to °F

 Another way to write this formula, which can be easier to remember for some people is as follows.
-This formula is stated: °F equals K multiplied 1.8 plus 32.
+Since 9/5 equals 1.8, this formula can be stated: °F equals K multiplied by 1.8 minus 459.67.

 For example, to convert 373.15 Kelvin to degrees Fahrenheit, we plug our numbers into the formula as shown below: